hassan-ak/simple-book-api/README.md

 ### 6. Create method to list one book

 Create a method so we can get one book from the database.
-Update "lib/simple-book-api-stack.ts" to create a lambda function to get one book from database and set environment variables, grant read write permission for all books table, lambda integration, resource to books resource and a method.
+Update "lib/simple-book-api-stack.ts" to create a lambda function to get one book from database and set environment variables, grant read write permission for all books table, lambda integration, resource to books resource a method and CORS options..
 One thing to keep in mind GET method is to be used here as we are getting data from ddb table.

 ```js
 // Resource to another resource